evanpfeifer/http-server/README.md

 Here we will make a simple local HTTP web server for Mac OS X using Python 3.

 # What is an HTTP Server?
 The primary functions of an HTTP server, also known as a web server, are to listen for incoming HTTP (HyperText Transfer Protocol) requests on a specific TCP socket address and to then handle the request and send a response back to the client.

+In a less abstract example, consider typing https://www.amazon.com/ into your browser's address bar.

 # First, make a simple HTML file: